 Reading Lists at Salford - the University of Salford's online reading list system.
 Search or browse to locate reading lists attached to the modules you are studying.
 Link directly to Library Search to view the library holdings for that item, including electronic access (where available).

 Exam papers - View past exam papers online.
-Please note you will need to set up Off Campus proxy on your pc if accessing exam papers off campus.
+You will need to sign in with your network username and password.

 USIR - The University of Salford Institutional Repository, providing access to research carried out at the University of Salford, including theses.

 Turnitin - Turnitin is the University's online assignment submission system.
 It is accessed via Blackboard.
 Where appropriate, you will be asked to submit work to Turnitin for marking.